sourcegraph/about/blogposts/2021/dev-tool-time-mitchell-hashimoto.md

 ---
 title: "'I don't like things that write code for me': Dev Tool Time with Mitchell Hashimoto"
-description: 'Mitchell Hashimoto, co-founder, CTO, and now individual contributor at HashiCorp, shares how reproducible environments with NixOS and an iPad fit into his developer workflow.'
+description: 'Mitchell Hashimoto, co-founder, CTO, and now individual contributor at HashiCorp, shares how reproducible environments with NixOS and an iPad fit into his developer workflow, and his sentiments about IDEs.'
 author: Scott Bailey
 authorUrl: https://about.sourcegraph.com/handbook/company/team#scott-bailey-he-him
 publishDate: 2021-08-25T10:00-07:00